Community Health and Wellness Team

 Program Manager, Health Outcomes and Evaluation

-Director, Community Health and Wellness
+Administrative Director, Community Affairs and Population Health

-As Director of Community Health and Wellness, Monique leads Suburban Hospital’s health transformation and improvement commitment to the community, which aims to improve the quality of life and reduce hospitalizations.
+Monique leads Suburban Hospital’s health transformation and improvement commitment to the community, which aims to improve the quality of life and reduce hospitalizations.
 Aligning hospital and community assets as well as focusing on unaddressed identified needs, she links health partnerships, community initiatives, strategic affiliations and collaboration with health coalitions, outreach activities, wellness programs and corporate projects to address established health barriers, disparities and inequities.

 Manager, Community Health Improvement